HadrienG2/subwoofer/README.md

 The highest impact will usually be observed for one of the fastest data sources, "Nregisters" and "L1cache".
 The nuance between these is subtle.
-"Nregisters", where all inputs are resident in CPU registers for the entire duration of the benchmark, is a more artificial code pattern that increases the odds of CPU microarchitecture "cheating" or otherwise behaving weirdly.
+"Nregisters", where all inputs are resident in CPU registers for the entire duration of the benchmark, is a more artificial/uncommon code pattern that increases the odds of CPU microarchitecture "cheating" or otherwise behaving weirdly.
 But "L1cache" requires memory loads that are unrelated to the FP arithmetic operation that we are trying to measure, which may bias the measurement a bit.
-Both have their merit depending on the details of the target CPU architecture, which is why both data sources are included in the recommended `measure` configuration.
+Both data sources have their merit depending on the details of the target CPU microarchitecture, which is why both are included in the recommended `measure` configuration.

 If the resulting timings are only slightly different, the "Nregisters" output can be expected to be slightly more faithful to the impact of subnormal arithmetic on maximally optimized code.
-But if they are very different, you should probably trust the "L1cache" measurements more by default, unless you know your CPU microarchitecture well enough to convince yourself that it cannot overly optimizing for in-register inputs (by e.g. always predicting internal normal/subnormal branches correctly).
+But if they are very different, you should probably trust the "L1cache" measurements more by default, unless you know your CPU microarchitecture well enough to be quite confident that it cannot overly optimize for in-register inputs (by e.g. always predicting internal normal/subnormal branches correctly).

 ---